centralnjdsa-ntc/princetonydsa.github.io/_pages/our-work.md

 permalink: /our-work/
 ---

 Want to get involved with our work?
-Check out our [calendar](../calendar) to attend a meeting!
+Check out our [Get Involved](../get-involved) section to attend a meeting!

 ### Ecosocialist Working Group: